betnevs/easyweb/README.md

-# easyhttp
+# easyweb
-An easy http framework.
+An easy web framework.